 - Georgia Department of Public Health, Division of Health Protection, Epidemiology Program, HIV/AIDS Epidemiology Section

-- Louisiana Department of Health and Hospitals, Office of Public Health, STD/HIV Program
+- Louisiana Department of Health, Office of Public Health, STD/HIV Program

 - Philadelphia Department of Public Health, AIDS Activities Coordinating Office